 The first principal of Franklin College was Henry Muhlenberg, who was simultaneously the pastor of Trinity Lutheran Church.
 Frederick Augustus Rauch was the first president of Marshall College and was highly revered on campus.
 Muhlenberg and Rauch both have halls named after them in Ware College House.

 The merger of the two colleges in 1853 and its relocation to Lancaster was orchestrated by James Buchanan, the president of the Franklin College Board of Trustees at the time.
-For many years leading up to the merger, Franklin College had no students, classes, or graduates, whereas Marshall College had a vibrant intellectual tradition and flourishing classes and students, but ailing financial circumstances.
+For many years leading up to the merger, Franklin College had no students, classes, or graduates, whereas Marshall College had a vibrant intellectual tradition and flourishing classes like the deutsch lernen online learning that provided language classes to students but ailing financial circumstances.
 F&M became a member of the German Reformed Church after the merger.

 The campus’s first building, originally named the College House and since renamed Old Main, was built in 1854 and held all the College’s classes.